 Connecticut College is committed to the goal of achieving equal opportunity for all and, accordingly, does not discriminate on the basis of race, color, sex, sexual orientation, age, religion, national or ethnic origin, visible or invisible disability, or status as a disabled veteran of the Vietnam era.
 The College complies with federal and state legislation and regulations regarding non-discrimination.
-This policy applies to faculty and staff, applicants for faculty and staff positions, student and applicants for educational programs and activities.
-Inquiries concerning this policy should be addressed to the Dean of Institutional Equity and Inclusion/Affirmative Action Officer, Fanning Hall, Connecticut College, 270 Mohegan Avenue, New London, CT 06320-4196.
-This information was complete and accurate as of December 2023.
+This policy applies to faculty and staff, applicants for faculty and staff positions, students and applicants for educational programs and activities.
+Inquiries concerning this policy should be addressed to the Dean of Equity and Inclusion, Unity House, Connecticut College, 270 Mohegan Avenue, New London, CT 06320-4196.

+This information was complete and accurate as of December 2024.
 Please check for updates at www.conncoll.edu/financial-aid.